MirageFairy/MirageFairy2019/README.md

 Each file has its own license.

-## Design contest work
+## Design contest works

-The copyright of the design contest work belongs to the author.
+The copyright of the design contest works belong to the author.

 ## MirageFairy2019(`/src/*`)